Livingbruce/nextstep-mentorship/DEPLOYMENT_CHECKLIST.md

    - Check M-Pesa API status
    - Review Vercel function logs

-2. **Card Payment Not Processing**
+2. **Bank Transfer Not Confirmed**
-   - Verify payment gateway credentials
+   - Verify funds landed in the bank account
-   - Check if gateway supports Kenya cards
-   - Review callback URL configuration
+   - Ask client for the reference or screenshot
-   - Check payment gateway logs
+   - Update payment status manually once confirmed

 3. **Payment Not Auto-Confirming**
    - Verify webhook endpoints are accessible